pipelinelabo/datalaiq-wiki/ingesters/pcap.md

 # Network Capture Ingester

-A primary strength of Gravwell is the ability to ingest binary data.
+A primary strength of DatalaiQ is the ability to ingest binary data.
 The network ingester allows you to capture full packets from the network for later analysis; this provides much better flexibility than simply storing netflow or other condensed traffic information.

 ## Basic Configuration

 The Network Capture ingester uses the unified global configuration block described in the [ingester section](#!ingesters/ingesters.md#Global_Configuration_Parameters).
-Like most other Gravwell ingesters, the Network Capture ingester supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.
+Like most other DatalaiQ ingesters, the Network Capture ingester supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.

 ## Sniffer Examples